zqmillet/japanese_media_manager/readme.md

 ## Contributing

+I love your contribution! you can make contributing to this project as easy and transparent as possible, whether it's:

+- reporting a bug.
+- discussing the current state of the code.
+- submitting a fix.
+- proposing new features.
+- becoming a maintainer.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments